 Yes, but surely this could all be managed on a spreadsheet?

 Those of us who’ve been in this game long enough will remember the days of running journals using emails and spreadsheets.
-This is a perfectly reasonable system in principle, however all it takes is for one email to go astray or one piece of progress not to be recorded on the spreadsheet (easy to do, especially when working on a large journal) and the peer review process stalls.
+This is a perfectly reasonable system in principle, however all it takes is for one email to go astray or for one piece of progress not to be recorded on the spreadsheet (easy to do, especially when working on a busy journal) and the peer-review process stalls.
 Online systems are designed to make sure that manuscripts can’t “fall through the cracks”.

 The other (and arguably the most important) thing that the online submission systems have over spreadsheets is good old-fashioned layout.
 When we log into the system as administrators, we get an overview of how many manuscripts are in each stage.
 We can then check each stage and see how long each manuscript has been there and whether any action is overdue.
-We can then go into that individual manuscript and see who’s done what to move the process along and when they did it.
+We can then go into that individual manuscript and see who’s done what and when they did it.

 But I’m really struggling with uploading my files and it just won’t let me submit.

-Then send the Editorial Assistant an email and ask for help.
-Just because the majority of journals don’t accept submissions via email doesn’t mean you aren’t allowed to email us.
-We are here to help and to do everything we can to make sure the peer review process runs smoothly – most of us are more than happy to help you submit your article, advise you how to prevent the problem from occurring in future, and even to upload your files if you’re having connection problems.
+Please send the Administrator an email and ask for help.
+Just because the majority of journals don’t accept submissions via email these days doesn’t mean you aren’t allowed to email us.
+We are here to help and to do everything we can to make sure the peer-review process runs smoothly – most of us are more than happy to help you submit your article, advise you how to prevent the problem from occurring in future, and even to upload your files if you’re having connection problems.